rage/programming-23/data/part-9/1-objects-and-references.md

         return self.longest
 ```

-This method uses two helper variables which are declared with the `self` keyword.
-Remenber, the names of variables do not matter in the functional sense, so these variables could also be named more confusingly as `helper` and `helper2`.
+This method uses two helper variables which are declared with the `self` parameter name.
+Remember, the names of variables do not matter in the functional sense, so these variables could also be named more confusingly as `helper` and `helper2`.
 The code begins to look a bit cryptic:

 ```python
 class Vocabulary: